 - 1. Oscilloscopes can affect the circuit you are measuring so that what you see is different from how the circuit works when you are not looking at it.
 This is not Heisenberg uncertainty but the effect of the impedance of the oscilloscope probe itself.
 Such effects can be serious and while they can be minimized with the proper cables and probes, they cannot be eliminated. - 2.
 Digital sampling introduces complications in interpreting data, particularly in the frequency domain.
 Digital scopes sample the input signal and convert it to discrete measurements that are stored in RAM memory, allowing one to read that data out electronic form.
 The scope can also do mathematical operations including Fourier transforms on its stored data.
 The sampling rate and voltage resolution must be adequate to represent the signal you are measuring.
+If you need accuracy in the frequency domain, often you need to use a different instrument.
+Spectrum analyzers are used if only the magnitude of the power spectrum is needed.

 Usually these effects are relatively small for low-frequency circuits.
-However in high frequency circuits used for wireless communication or for fiber optic communication the effects are inescapable and probe design is a serious challenge.
+However in high frequency circuits used for wireless communication or for fiber optic communication the effects are inescapable and probe design is a serious challenge and carries serious cost.
 This lab is set up so that probe effects are readily noticeable at a few tens of kilohertz.
-You should pay close attention to the details of how you have connected all of the oscilloscope probes, and how the instrument itself is programmed.
+You should pay close attention to the details of how you connect all of the oscilloscope probes, and how the instrument itself is programmed.
 (Do not just use autoscale!)

-We have put two "black boxes" in the lab with resistive networks connecting a BNC input to a bare wire output.
-You will connect these boxes between a function generator and the scope to make several measurements of periodic waveforms using two types of oscilloscope probes.
+We have put "black boxes" in the lab with resistive networks connecting a BNC input to a bare wire output.
+You will connect one of these boxes between a function generator and the scope to make several measurements of periodic waveforms using two types of oscilloscope probes.
 One is a "10X" attenuator probe that reduces the signal amplitude by a factor of 10 before it reaches the scope.
 The other probe, called a 1X probe, passes the signal without attenuation.
-The difference is not only the attenuation but also the amount of capacitance that the circuit "sees" when you connect the probe.
+The difference between probes is not only their attenuation but also the amount of capacitance that the circuit "sees" when you connect the probe.
 (A circuit "sees" an impedance, capacitive or not, by sensing the amount of current a source must supply to produce a certain voltage across the input to the probe.
 The term is casual jargon reflecting a sense of what happens to an output as you connect or disconnect a load.)
 You will find that the tradeoff for the reduced transmission of the 10X probe is that its lower input capacitance affects the circuit less.
 I have tried to design the experiment to lead you to think quantitatively about why this is the case.